GersonSR/comp20-group-project/STATUS2.md

 ## New Tasks Accomplished
 * Client Side:
-  * Generating random nodes a good distance apart, as the start and destination for the path drawing
+  * Generating random nodes, as the start and destination for the path drawing
+  * connection to additional google libraries

 ## Hurdles Overcome
-*
+* getting LatLng into random result selecter

 ## Next Steps
 * Allow the user to drag or draw a path between the two points